You are listening to the most listened-to radio talk show in the country and probably the world.

 Great show today, Rush.

-Well, um Thank you very much.
+Well, thank you very much.

 Thank you.

-But you have to go to peaceful demonstration.
+You know, people are very fed up with debts and illegitimacies, but you have to go to peaceful demonstration.

 You have to spread information, use the internet, talk to your friends, but be peaceful.

-You mean the way we do it here at the EIB network.
+You mean the way we do it here at the EIB network?

 Yeah, exactly.

-Well, I mean, there's great, there's great peaceful organizations.
+Well, I mean, there's great peaceful organizations.

-You look up We Are Change on Google, there's probably one in your city.
+You look up We Are Change on Google.

-Actually, they're around the world, and they just bring up relevant topics, information out to people, and and they do do some demonstrations, but it's all peaceful.
+Actually, they're around the world, and they just bring up relevant topics, information out to people, and they do do some demonstrations, but it's all peaceful.

 When you let it get violent, that's when you lose the message.